-The farming business is a booming sector, just like real estate, it keeps growing now and then and considering the fact that we all consume farm products almost daily, there is now way we can avoid this sector.
+The farming business is a booming sector, just like real estate, it keeps growing.
+Considering the fact that we all consume farm products almost daily, there is no way we can avoid this sector.

 Entrepreneurs who saw a niche here have already filled it but farming is a vast piece of cake to exhaust, you can invest in farming right now and still reap big.

-Here are some of the 10 most profitable farming businesses in Kenya right now which you should invest in.
+Below are some of the 10 most profitable farming businesses in Kenya that you should invest in.

-Milk is a necessity in majority of Kenyan homes.
-Kenyans prefer coming home to a hot cup of tea from work in the evenings and another one as they leave for work early in the morning.
-Milk production is a major profitable business as a litter nowadays fetches for a around ksh65-70/- in local retail stores.
-Venturing into it needs like 3-10 dairy cows for starters and then you can start producing large amounts of milk.
+Milk is a necessity in a majority of Kenyan homes.
+Milk production is a major profitable business as a litre fetches up to Ksh 70 in local retail stores.
+Venturing into it needs like 3-10 dairy cows for starters.

 2.Goat and Sheep Farming

 Goat and Sheep farming just like pig farming is affordable.
-All they need is somewhere vast to graze, somebody to look after them though they require minimum maintenance in gated grazing areas.
+All they need is somewhere to graze and somebody to look after them though they require minimum attention in gated grazing areas.

 3.Fresh juice production